5 Customer Retention Strategies to Keep Your HVAC Customers Coming Back in 2019

 Send them a gift.
 This is something we know a whole lot about at To Your Success.
 It’s actually the first step in our comprehensive customer retention plan.
 The gift doesn’t have to be big to mean a lot to people, or to take them from passive to promoter status in a hurry.
 A tangible gift is so unique and unexpected that it leaves a lasting memory and shapes their view of your brand.

 Strategy #5: Make a Personal Connection

-If you get customer service right, or create a really memorable space for introductions, or follow-up after the sale, you should already have created a personal connection.
-You can relax!
-Take a break!
-Your competition won’t, but you can …
+If you get customer service right, or create a really memorable space for introductions, or follow-up after the sale, you’re making great strides toward developing strong, personal connections.

 If you’re really going to make your HVAC business stand out and keep your customers happy this year, you’ve got to go an extra mile after you’ve gone a few extra miles already.